digitallawyer/openlegaldictionary/_definitions/determinate.md

 ---
 title: Determinate
 permalink: "/definitions/determinate.html"
-body: That which ls ascertained; what is particularly designated
+body: That which is ascertained; what is particularly designated
 published_at: '2018-07-07'
 layout: post
 ---